Capitalmind/bmcat/README.md

 Bookmark Cataloguing
 # URL Databasing Project

-This project provides a tool for fetching, summarizing, and storing information about web pages.
+This project provides a tool for fetching, summarizing, and storing information about web pages from bookmark URLs.
 It uses the Ollama library for generating summaries and tags, SQLAlchemy for database management, and BeautifulSoup for HTML parsing.

 ## Features